semdegamer/WebTech-HW3/server/readme.txt

 Student: Name=Kameron Becker, Email=kameron.becker@example.com, Password=a
 Student: Name=Erica Langworth, Email=erica.langworth@example.com, Password=a

+The following students have a message history on the server: ashton mertz with tyler heidenreich tyler kundle with laron roberts domenic howell with hanna emard

 Database Structure:
 The database is implemented using SQLite and consists of the following tables: